vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/target_audience.rst

 reveals a drop-down menu.
 From this drop-down menu, select :guilabel:`contains`.

-In the third (and final) empty portion of the filter equation, type in the name of the event(s) that Odoo should consider for this campaign filter.
+In the third (and final) empty portion of the filter equation, type in the name of the event(s) that Leansoft should consider for this campaign filter.

 Then, add another node to this filter by clicking the :guilabel:`➕ (plus sign)` icon to the right of the equation.